-The Cairn Terrier, is a hardy, intelligent and energetic breed that is often considered to be the oldest of the Terrier types.
-Originating from the Islands of Scotland, they rose to prominence when one was used as Dorothy's dog, Toto, in the world-famed movie The Wizard of Oz.
+The Cairn Terrier is a small Scottish dog breed in the Terrier group with a round head, short legs, coarse fur, and small, pointed ears.
+This breed is often considered to be the oldest of the Terrier types.
+Originating from the Islands of Scotland, Cairn Terriers rose to prominence when one named Terry played Dorothy's dog, Toto, in the world-famed movie The Wizard of Oz.

 Characteristics of the Cairn Terrier